-Your Rodgers Organ's microprocessor has been programming to accept the additional of 1, 2, 4 or 6 ranks of Rodgers pipes.
-Stops that are programmed to play pipes are marked with an asterisk in the specification pages at the end of this book.
-By using the Pipes Off and Ancillary On stop tablets those voices can be set to play pipes, electronic voices or both.
+Your Rodgers organ's microprocessor has been programmed to accept the addition of 2, 4, 6, 8, or seventeen ranks of Rodgers pipes.
+Stops that are programmed to play pipes are marked with an asterisk in the specification page at the end of this book.
+By using Pipes Off and Ancillary On stop tablets those voices can be set to play pipes, electronic voices, or both.

-At the heart of Rodgers traditoin of organ-making are the pipes, exquisitely built to Rodgers exacting standards from the finest metals and woods.
-Our techniques originate with old-world organ builders, whose pipe-making methods go back centuries.
+At the Heart of Rodgers tradition of organ building are the pipes, exquisitely built from the finest materials.
+Our techniques originate with old world organ builders, whose pipe making methods go back centuries.
 Their experience led to Rodgers' integrated pipe augmented designs, which combine time-honored pipe practices with electronic technology.
-To preserve classical pipe-making practices, we keep cut-ups as low as possible and use low wind pressures.
-This allows the whole pipe to resonate with a greater richness of tone, and provides a rich palette of harmonics.
+To preserve the classical pipe making practices, we keep cut-ups as low as possible and use low wind pressures.
+This allows the whole pipe to resonate with greater richness of tone, and provides a rich pallet of harmonics.

 Perhaps the most crucial step in pipe making is the scaling.
-Rodgers metal pipes are variably scaled, or sized, according to the specific requirements for their role in the tonal scheme.
-Variable mouths, cut-ups and tapering are used in the scalling, tailoring each rank to its most useful musicality.
+Pipes are variable scaled, or sized, according to the specific requirements for their role in the tonal scheme.
+Variable mouths, cut-ups and tapering are used in the scaling, tailoring each rank to its most useful musicality.
 The resulting effect is a sound much more full-bodied and emphatic than the size or number of ranks would suggest.

 Finally, when all the ranks of pipes have been completed and passed numerous inspections, they are ready for installation.
 Under the strict supervision of Rodgers experts, pipes are voiced according to the specific characteristics of their surroundings.
-It is this classic blend that makes the Rodgers Pipe Augmented Organs stunning masterpieces of visual and acoustical art.
+It is this classic blend that makes the Rodgers Pipe Augmented organ a stunning masterpiece of visual and accoustical art.